shahbazayaz/auto-insurance-pricing-freMTPL2freq/README.md

-# Auto Insurance Pricing Model with GLM
+# Auto Insurance Pricing Model using GLMs

-A comprehensive actuarial pricing model for auto insurance using French motor claims data.
-This project implements a two-part Generalized Linear Model (GLM) approach to calculate pure premiums by modeling claim frequency and severity separately.
+This project develops a two-part actuarial pricing model using French motor claims data.
+The objective is to estimate the pure premium (expected annual claim cost) by separately modeling claim frequency and claim severity using Generalized Linear Models (GLMs).

+The modeling framework follows standard actuarial pricing methodology.

-## 📋 Overview
+## Overview

 This project predicts **pure premium pricing** for auto insurance using real French motor claims data from the `freMTPL2freq` and `freMTPL2sev` datasets.
 The core methodology follows industry-standard actuarial practice: